nammenam/master/paper/thesis.typ

 It is observed that neurons fire in short bursts called spikes.
 Experiments show that neurons fire repetably.
 A sequence of spikes is called a spike train, and exactly how information is encoded in a spike train is a topic of hot debate in neuroscience.
-A popular idea is that information is encoded in the average value of spikes per time called rate encoding ]
+A popular idea is that information is encoded in the average value of spikes per time called rate encoding.
+Temporal encoding the brain most likely uses a combination of all.
+The time to first spike encoding could be understood like this it is not about the absolute timing of the neurons rather a race of which spikes come first. the first connections would exite the post-synaptic neurons first and they should inhibit the others (lateral inhibition)
+]

 === Learning